bafflingscience/goodtech.tips/content/posts/drafts/blog.which-speed.md

 ***Why are we goin faster?***

-the number one speed,
+what is the number one speed of all speeds?

-of all of the speeds,

 which speed could it be?

-which speed will be chosen?
+which speed will win which speed will be chosen?

 could it be speed one or could it be three?